Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Naturality of quantum trace maps under changes of triangulations

 The advantage we get by this cutting process is as follows.
 In the beginning, we do not assume anything about the ${\rm SL}_3$-web $W$ in $\mathcal{Q}\times {\bf I}$.
-Then, by isotopy, one can push complicated parts of $W$, e.g. all 3-valent vertices, to the biangles $B_1,B_2,B_3,B_4$, and also apply `vertical' isotopy, so that $W$ is `nice' over $\mathcal{Q}_0$ in the following sense; in the language of \cite{Kim}, $W_0$ would be in a `good' position, and in fact in a `gool' position. \begin{lemma} One can isotope $W$ so that $W_0 := W\cap (\mathcal{Q}_0 \times {\bf I})$ satisfies the following: \begin{enumerate}\itemsep0em \item[\rm (1)] $W_0$ has no crossing or $3$-valent vertex;
+Then, by isotopy, one can push complicated parts of $W$, e.g. all 3-valent vertices, to the biangles $B_1,B_2,B_3,B_4$, and also apply `vertical' isotopy, so that $W$ is `nice' over $\mathcal{Q}_0$ in the following sense: \begin{lemma} One can isotope $W$ so that $W_0 := W\cap (\mathcal{Q}_0 \times {\bf I})$ satisfies the following: \begin{enumerate}\itemsep0em \item[\rm (1)] $W_0$ has no crossing or $3$-valent vertex;

 \item[\rm (2)] each component of $W_0$ is at a constant elevation equipped with upward vertical framing, and the elevations of the components of $W_0$ are mutually distinct;